PixelFaustin/uv-wander/README.md

 # uv-wander

 # Note
 This repo contains terrible code.
-This started out as a scratchpad for WebGL1->WebGL2 experiments but ended up producing some pretty neat pictures so I decided to publish it here.
+This started out as a scratchpad for WebGL1->WebGL2 migration experiments but ended up producing some pretty neat pictures so I decided to publish it here.

 # Method